Remote Electrical Tilt Optimization via Safe Reinforcement Learning: Background

 \subsection{$Q$-learning and Deep $Q$-Network}

 $Q$-learning \cite{Watkins89} is one of the most popular RL algorithms.
 It aims at estimating the state-action value function (a.k.a. $Q$-function) when following policy $\pi$, defined as

-where $\mathbb{E}_\pi[\cdot]$ denotes the expected value operator with respect to actions sampled by policy $\pi$.
-In its tabular form the $Q$-function is stored as matrix whose entries $(s,a)\in\mathcal{S}\times \mathcal{A}$ correspond to the $Q$-value of a state-action pair.
-The learning is performed by direct interaction with the environment: at each time step, an action $a_t$ is executed in a state $s_t$, and the state-action value is updated as
+where the expected value operator $\mathbb{E}_\pi[\cdot]$ is defined with respect to actions sampled by policy $\pi$.
+In its tabular form, the $Q$-function is stored as matrix whose entries $(s,a)\in\mathcal{S}\times \mathcal{A}$ correspond to the $Q$-value of a given state-action pair.
+At each time step $t$, the state-action value is updated as

+with learning rate $\eta \in (0,1]$.
 In the case of continuous state space, the $Q$-function is parametrized through a function approximator $Q_w(s,a)$, where $w \in \mathbb{R}^\Omega$ is the parameter vector, allowing to generalize the $Q$-function representation to unseen states.
 When an Artificial Neural Network (ANN) parametrization is chosen, the $Q$-learning algorithm is also known as Deep~$Q$-Network~(DQN)~\cite{Mnih15}.
 DQN usually makes use of \textit{experience replay}, a biologically inspired learning technique that consists in storing trajectories of experience in a dataset and reusing them in future training steps in order to remove the correlation between the samples.
+The policy used to collect the data, is usually designed as an exploratory policy (e.g. $\varepsilon$-greedy policy) in order to ensure sufficient exploration of the state-action space.
 DQN uses optimization methods (e.g. Stochastic Gradient Descent (SGD)) to minimize the Mean Squared Error (MSE) between the target ${y_t = r_t + \gamma \max_{a'}Q_w(s'_{t},a')}$ and the parametrized $Q$-function $Q_w(s,a)$.
 The weight update step is executed as

-where $\nabla_w$ denotes the gradient operator with respect to the weight vector $w$ and $\eta$ denotes the learning rate.
+where $\nabla_w$ denotes the gradient operator with respect to the weight vector $w$.